-- Our total CSR spending in FY 22-23 was INR 83,64,500/- - We save lives through regular blood drives. - We empowered underprivileged students, sponsored students, supported rural education, and funded skill development for rural women. - We foster LGBTQ inclusion, creating an inclusive and accepting work environment. - We prioritize the well-being of its team members, promoting a holistic approach to physical, mental, and emotional health. - We conduct an annual Joy of Giving Drive, making a positive impact through community support. - We organize a skill upgradation training programme for team members.
+- Our total CSR spending in FY 22-23 was INR 83,64,500/- - · We save lives through regular blood drives. - · We empowered underprivileged students, sponsored students, supported rural education, and funded skill development for rural women. - · We conduct an annual Joy of Giving Drive, making a positive impact through community support. - We organize a skill upgradation training programme for team members.